 The only Nigerian who was able to get the Grammy nod in the 2000s and 2010s is the legendary Femi Kuti whose globally celebrated Afrobeat music earned him nominations for the World Album Category in 2002, 2009, 2011, and 2013.
 He would go on to lose every single nomination but his inclusion carried significant value for Nigerian music as it inspired hope that the industry would someday produce a Grammy winner.

-Where we are: If there was a list of Nigerian mainstream (Afrobeats) artists with the talent to bring home a Grammy award, Burna Boy would rank high on such a list.
+If there was a list of Nigerian mainstream (Afrobeats) artists with the talent to bring home a Grammy award, Burna Boy would be top of the list.
 And it was the supremely talented superstar who made history by becoming the first Afrobeats artist to be nominated for the Grammys in 2020 for his 4th album 'African Giant'.

-While he lost the nomination to the global icon Angelique Kidjo, the nod allowed him to have one foot in the door, and with his 5th album 'Twice As Tall', he kicked the door open by bringing home the Grammy.
+While he lost the nomination to the global icon Angelique Kidjo, the gave him one foot in the door, and with his 5th album 'Twice As Tall', he kicked the door open by bringing home the Grammy.
 Since then, Nigerian megastar Wizkid has earned two nominations for his album 'Made In Lagos' and hit single 'Essence'.

 Between 2020 to 2023, Nigerian artists Burna Boy, Wizkid, Tems, Made Kuti, and Femi Kuti have earned 11 nominations among themselves in the Global Music Categories.

 In comparison, between 2000 - 2020, the Nigerian music industry had 5 nominations with Femi Kuti's 4 nods and Seun Kuti's 2019 nomination.